XuhangLi/CR_model/README.md

 We tried our best to ensure the codes are well commented and readable.
 However, if you encounter any questions, please feel free to reach out (see below for __Contacts__)!

+**_Please be advised that a few large files (input and outputs of the program) cannot be uploaded into Github repo.
+These files were listed in the .gitignore file and are available at (Zenodo)[10.5281/zenodo.14237197] for download_**
 ## Contact

 Any questions or suggestions on reproducing CR model analysis or testing it in other systems/datasets are welcomed!
 Please contact Xuhang Li [xuhang.li\@umassmed.edu](mailto:xuhang.li@umassmed.edu) for questions!